 KellyMom: My Baby is Sick- Should I Continue to Breastfeed?
 Includes information on colds and nasal congestion, diarrhoea and vomiting and feeding refusal.

-NHS Choices: Diarrhoea and Vomiting in Babies and Children Includes guidance on rehydration for breast and artificially fed babies.
+NHS Website: Diarrhoea and Vomiting in Babies and Children Includes guidance on rehydration for breast and bottle fed babies.
 Stresses that formula feeding can be supplemented with additional water but bottles of formula should always be made up appropriately and not watered down in these circumstances.

 - Marino B, O’Brien P, LoRe H. Oxygen saturations during breast and bottle feedings in infants with congenital heart disease.
 Journal of Pediatric Nursing.
 1995;10(6):360-364

 - Hynan M, Steinberg Z, Baker L et al. Recommendations for mental health professionals in the NICU.
 Journal of Perinatology.
 2015; 35, S14–S18